maxtoroq/maxtoroq.github.io/XCST/docs/text-transformation.md

 ## Normalize Space

 When `[c:]transform-text='normalize-space'` is used on an element, descendant text nodes are modified by removing leading and trailing whitespace, and sequences of internal whitespace are reduced to a single space character.

+It is a compilation error to use `[c:]transform-text='normalize-space'` on a text value template.

 <div class="note eg" markdown="1">